estrellacristo/cvrepositorio/README.md

 # cvrepositorio.github.io
+This works in other server and in localhost, but not in github.

+See:
 https://cvonmine.netlify.app/

 mi cv for apply to company,

-I have used netfly to publish my profile website because jenkyn fails to deploy,and you can't see the style
+I have used netfly to publish my profile website because jenkyn fails to deploy,and you can't see the style. i allowed build and deploy delete, olwcarroseau and jformquery for mobile